New Member Frequently Asked Questions

 How do I know when to pick my child up after an event?

 The staff tries very hard to end rehearsals on schedule, or very nearly so.
 This is not an exact science, and sometimes it takes a few minutes extra to bring adequate closure to the rehearsal.
 At any rate, after rehearsal the students have to put away equipment and get their stuff ready to go home, so to make it easy on yourself, allow 10-15 minutes after the announced end of rehearsal before you would expect them to be ready to get in the car.
-You are also welcome to come a few minutes early to watch the band.
+You are also welcome to come early to watch the band rehearse.

 How does the weather affect rehearsals and performances?